 How to treat a breast abscess

-A very fine needle attached to a syringe is inserted into the centre of the abscess and the pus is drawn up in the syringe.
+A very fine needle attached to a syringe is inserted into the centre of the abscess and the pus is drawn up in the syringe (needle aspiration).
 A sample can be sent away for culturing so the correct treatment can be identified.
 Needle aspiration may need repeating more than once over a period of a few days and antibiotics will be needed.
+Since repeated drainage can be stressful and cause a mother to stop breastfeeding, the Academy of Breastfeeding Medicine’s Protocol #36 recommends considering putting in a drain with the first needle aspiration procedure (see next section).4

 A thin tube is inserted into the abscess through the skin to provide an outlet for the pus to drain away.
 Dr Jack Newman, a Canadian paediatrician and breastfeeding expert, recommends catheter drainage and antibiotic treatment rather than surgical incision and drainage.
 He states: